- 1. Write an airtight opening a bar business plan

 3. Add Happy Hour promos at the top of your menu

+You may know how to open a small bar, but how do you keep customers coming back to it?
 Happy Hour promotions are a very common marketing strategy for bars.
 Use the GloriaFood Promotions Module to set up a Happy Hour promo or any other promo logic you can think of.

 Learn more about how easy it is to add a promotion or special offer to your menu: